Raspberry Pi 4 CAD Model

 Nylon 3D-Printer Filament

 If you haven’t used Nylon filament before then you’re missing out on an incredible opportunity!
-Nylon filament is an incredibly strong, durable and versatile in the world of 3D-printing.
+Nylon filament is incredibly strong, durable and versatile in the world of 3D-printing.

 Nylon works well with living hinges and other functional parts, such as the snap-fits in this tutorial.
 It’s flexible when thin, but has a very high inter-layer adhesion.